Welcome to Betuwe Kers

 Cherry Festivals 2020

 Every day is great fun at Boomgaard d’n Kerkewaerdt, but the ‘Betuwse Open Kersendagen’ are the highlight of the cherry season.
-This event takes places in the first weekend of July (Saturday 4 and Sunday 5 July).
+This event takes places in the first weekend of July.
 During this weekend there are many musical performances and various activities in the orchard.
 Furthermore, there is a large local market and you can, of course, taste and buy cherries.
-Entry is free!
+Due to COVID-19 (novel coronavirus) the Betuwse Open Kersendagen 2020 are cancelled.
+We hope to see you there next year.

 Tiel City of Fruit & Flipje